This is the updated version of an article about confirming messages examples originally published in October 2021.

 That’s where personalization steps in.
 Simply greeting your customers by name and including “Thank you” will be a real game-changer, as it will make them feel appreciated and encourage more robust relationships (which are an eventual goal of this marketing activity).

-This is the essential part of a confirmation email and a whole reason your subscribers are expecting one.
+This is the essential part of a message and a whole reason your subscribers are expecting one.
 Meticulously consider each element of the email’s body, depending on the product or service you provide.
+You can add this data automatically from your CRM.

-What details are essential for a customer to get the job done?
+What details are essential for a user to get the job done?

 If it’s getting too messy, our advice is to include the essential information on the subject in the email text and lead them back to the site to access their full booking or order details.